TristanSalles/EarthSurface/docs/glacial.rst

    Sediment supply and associated deposition processes in glaciomarine setting - `Rosenblume & Powell, 2019 <https://onlinelibrary.wiley.com/doi/abs/10.1111/sed.12592>`_.

+Re-sedimentation by gravity flows
+************************************************

+Part of the flow types commonly found close to the ground line are turbidites and linear gravity flows.
+These deposits will show a grain sizes decrease down-flow (normal grading), and a sorting increase down-flow.
+Observed debris flows in modern glacial environments are often cohesionless, because of the absence of clay minerals.
+Turbitidy currents can be initiated in at least three different ways:

+1. Directly form sediment-laden meltwater discharging from meltstreams or submerged conduit (channel) mouths, in form of hyperpycnal underflows.
+Such underflows are important agents for transporting and depositing sediment in glacier-fed lakes.
+In glacier-fed lakes, the sediment-laden inflowing water is often considerably denser than the lake water, and quasi-continuous underflows occur as a result.
+2. Turbidity currents may evolve less directly by intense sediment fallout from suspension plumes.
+3. From the progressive down-flow dilution of debris flows, resulting from turbulent mixing with the overlying water column.

 Icebergs
-^^^^^^^^^
+************************************************

 Glaciers that reach the oceans or even lakes, may calve off into large icebergs which then float on the water surface until they melt.
 Upon melting, the rock debris that they contain becomes immediately deposited on the sea floor or lake bed as an unsorted chaotic deposit.
-Sometimes single large rock fragments fall out on the floor of the water body, and these are called dropstones.
+Sometimes single large rock fragments fall out on the floor of the water body, and these are called **dropstones**.

+..  admonition:: Rain-out from icebergs
+    :class: toggle

+    Takes place in deep water, because of low density contrast between ice and water.
+Sediment is settling on sea bottom due to basal melting of icebergs.
+The sediment is diamictic, and graded if the water depth is high.

 ..  admonition:: So what do we know ?